 - ½ teaspoon dried thyme or 1 teaspoon fresh, chopped

 - ½ teaspoon dried sage or 1 teaspoon fresh, chopped

-- ½ teaspoon dried rosemary or 1 teaspoon fresh, chopped
+- ½ tsp dried rosemary or 1 teaspoon fresh, chopped

 - ½ teaspoon salt